MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Manufacturing Process

 Before you can enable your device to activate you need to be familiar with the Windows desktop manufacturing process.
 There are several different methods to deploy and customize your Windows IoT Enterprise image.
 Once you select the manufacturing process which includes both a deployment and customization strategy that best suits your production requirements you can incorporate a compatible approach to enable activation using your ePKEY based product key.

-If you aren't familiar with the Windows desktop manufacturing process, see [Windows Manufacturing Overview](/windows-hardware/manufacture).
+For more information, see [Windows Manufacturing Overview](/windows-hardware/manufacture).

 ## Enable Activation